RMHolsen/macready_academy/devlog.md

 Added and filled out migrations, routes, uncommented rack-cors.
 We'll be doing this with a react front end, because why not (even though the other MacCready is pure Ruby.
 I'm whimsical.)
 Modified order of operations whoops.
 Pushed to save current structure
+Added Active Model Serializers gem
+Commented out the tzinfo gem because it was annoying the crap outta me Added basic models for existing migrations **MIGRATIONS NOT YET RUN**
+Pushed again